Skip to Main Content

 96% Chance Your Website Is Not ADA Compliant

 The results of the latest report from the WebAIM team at Utah State (makers of the popular WAVE web page accessibility tester) revealed that 96.8% of the top million homepages failed ADA compliance testing.
 And these didn't just have one or two missing barriers.
 Each had an average of 51.4 violations.
-So.
-If you assume your website is ADA compliant, odds are, it isn’t.

 Fact is, unless your website has been properly audited and remediated to conform to the Web Content Accessibility Guideline (WCAG 2.1 A, AA), it simply isn’t ADA compliant.